straw-wave/gb-basics/README.md

 * `puzzle-2.html` - Created a new game with only one "answers" variable and variable for each question.
 * `puzzle-3.html` - Created a new game with one `score` and one `answer` variable.
 The `score` remembers the overall score (and changes after each question, if necessary).
 The same `answer` variable is used for each question and it can be assigned different values.

+### Shooting range games:

+* `shooting-range-1.html` - The first version.
+The game checks whether a user hits one of two ranges.
+There is no support of detecting which target has been hit so far.

 ## P.S.
 * `cat.html` - Verify the cat's essence.